Deakin’s COVID-19 (coronavirus) FAQs – International studentsDeakin’s COVID-19 FAQs

 For more information visit the Department of Home Affairs website.

-- employed in aged care by an Approved Provider or Commonwealth-funded aged care service provider
+- employed by an aged care Approved Provider or Commonwealth-funded aged care service provider with a RACS ID or a NAPS ID, before 8 September 2020

 This Australian Government advice is subject to change, and therefore, international students should regularly review the Department of Home Affairs website.

-Will my Bupa Overseas Student Health Cover (OSHC) cover me for COVID-19, including testing? [updated 24 June]
+Bupa Overseas Student Health Cover (OSHC) cover me for COVID-19, including testing?

 Read more FAQs for Bupa overseas students.